CharlesHenryVIII/TooSquared/README.md

 ###TODO:
  * Optimize block creation and deletion
  * Saving chunks to disk
+ * Block refactor to be structures of information about each block instead of being individual blocks

  * Directional and point lighting
  * Block wireframe on target